DeniseBischof/PixelArtEditorWIP/README.md

 # PixelArtEditorWIP 🎨🧊

-A small HTML-based pixel art / sprite editor that runs entirely in the browser.
+A small HTML-based pixel art/sprite editor that runs entirely in the browser.
 Perfect for quickly drawing icons, sprites, or tiles - no installation needed.

 🔗 **Live demo:**